 It's also important to right-size your policies.
 All apps and tasks are not created equal, and internal and external apps may have very different requirements.
 As the pace of development accelerates, there's an urgent need to ensure that changes to policies don't hinder your teams and slow software development.
 On a practical level, this means embedding key security protections into the development cycle, and inserting code reviews and scans at optimal points and times.
 For instance, conducting a penetration test at each release or at the end of a release cycle may result in delays.
 By changing the requirement to a more suitable time frame - quarterly or semi-annually - and conducting daily static scans, your teams may radically speed development without boosting risks.

 Understand more about how to embed security into the development cycle by reading "Top 4 Ways Veracode Integrations Make Security's Job Easier."

-Our annual review of the applications we scanned revealed that1:
+Our recent review of the applications we scanned revealed that1:

 of untested software has at least one vulnerability.

-of previously untested software has at least one high or very high severity vulnerability
+of untested software has at least one high-severity flaw.

 At the center of any effective AppSec program is governance.
 Without an ability to track performance and policy adherence, analyze behavior and actions, and enforce policies, an initiative is likely to devolve into chaos and confusion.
 Security specialists are likely to spend even more time chasing down flaws and attempting to plug vulnerabilities.
 A strong governance framework can help ensure that your organization is in sync and on track to minimize risk and maximize protection.
 It creates a consistent and uniform approach across applications, portfolios and systems.